-Adding a blog to your membership site not only helps you attract more visitors but it can also increase new member signups.
+Adding a blog to your membership site not only helps you attract more visitors, it can also increase new member signups.

 Each time you publish a new blog post on your website, it gives your target audience another way to find your membership site in Google.
 However, if you haven’t optimized your blog page for more conversions, all that extra traffic might be going to waste.

-So to help you make the most of the visitors who arrive at your website, in this article, we explain how to design your blog page for ultimate conversions so that you can grow your membership site.
+So to help you make the most of the visitors who arrive at your website, we'll explain in this blog post how to design your blog page for ultimate conversions.

 How to Create a High Converting Blog Page

-If you’ve been busy engaging in content marketing and publishing useful articles on your blog that are aimed at your target audience, but you haven’t seen the increase in new member signups you were hoping for, chances are your blog page could benefit from some optimization.
+Have you been busy engaging in content marketing and publishing useful articles on your blog that are aimed at your target audience, but you're not seeing the increase in new member signups you were hoping for?
+Chances are your blog page could benefit from some optimization.

-So here are our tips for optimizing your blog page for higher conversions.
+Following are a few tips for optimizing your blog page for higher conversions.